itisDouglas/appflowy/doc/CONTRIBUTING.md

 ## Sign the CLA Agreement

-That we do not have any potential problems later it is sadly necessary to sign a Contributor License Agreement.
+So we do not have any potential problems later it is sadly necessary to sign a Contributor License Agreement.
 That can be done literally with the push of a button.

 We used the most simple one that exists.
 It is from Indie Open Source which uses plain English and is literally only a few lines long.